MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

   ![Provide Azure ATP Standalone Sensor credentials](media/atp-install-credentials.png)

    - Installation Path: This is the location where the Azure ATP Standalone Sensor is installed.
-By default this is  %programfiles%\Microsoft Azure Advanced Threat Protection\Gateway.
+By default this is  %programfiles%\Azure Advanced Threat Protection\Gateway.
 Leave the default value.

 5. Click **Install**.
 The following components are installed and configured during the installation of the Azure ATP Standalone Sensor: